rodneymaiato/codingBlog/content/posts/how-to-set-up-google-recaptcha-v3-for-email-address-displayed-on-website.md

 I use Google Recaptcha V3 to reduce the risk.
 I say 'reduce the risk' because hackers are always upping their game.
 I can't say for sure but I've heard that some bot are smart enough to get by recaptcha.

+## Here are the steps to add recaptcha to a button that reveals your email address